indiana-university/rivet-source/src/components/dropdown/README.md

 ## Accessibility requirements

 The Rivet dropdown is built to follow the WAI-ARIA authoring standards.
-It is marked up with the appropriate ARIA attributes and uses the JavaScript included in `rivet.js` to implement the keyboard navigation and focus management required to meet the [ARIA Authoring Practices standards](http://w3c.github.io/aria-practices/).
+It is marked up with the appropriate ARIA attributes and uses the JavaScript included in `rivet.min.js`, `rivet-iife.js`, and `rivet-esm.js` to implement the keyboard navigation and focus management required to meet the [ARIA Authoring Practices standards](http://w3c.github.io/aria-practices/).
 If you need to create the dropdown functionality in another framework/library like React, Angular, etc., please ensure that it meets the following accessibility requirements.

 ### Focus